AlohaBush/SuperTasker3000/README.md

 This repository is prepared for public GitHub use.
 It must not contain real Telegram tokens, LLM API keys, private chat IDs, runtime state, or personal task data.

-For now Bot undertands instructions only on Russian.
+For now Bot supports commands only on Russian.

 <img width="1000" height="1000" alt="ChatGPT" src="https://github.com/user-attachments/assets/2d5deec7-4fa5-4ca9-8a5a-4604450c4e22" />